 Any of the following types of activities might help you qualify for an R&D tax credit:

 If you qualify for this small business tax credit, you can subtract up to 10% of your R&D costs from your tax bill.
-Under reforms enacted by the Protecting Americans from Tax Hikes (PATH) Act of 2015, new and small businesses can use the tax credit to offset their payroll taxes.
+Under reforms enacted by the Protecting Americans from Tax Hikes (PATH) Act of 2015, some small businesses can use the tax credit to offset their alternative minimum tax.
+To qualify, the business must be a non-publicly traded corporation, partnership, or sole proprietorship with an average of $50 million or less in gross receipts over the last three years.
 Just be sure to carefully document your R&D activities with project notes, process diagrams, lab results, etc.

 The Disabled Access Tax Credit encourages companies to make their business locations accessible to customers with disabilities.
 Not only can you remove barriers to access and invite more customers into your business, but you can also be financially rewarded for your efforts.